Bebop scale: Bebop harmonic minor scale

 It contains all of the notes of both the harmonic minor scale and the natural minor scale (Aeolian mode) of the same root.
 It can be used on all three chords of a minor ii–V–I progression.
-It is the seventh mode of the bebop major scale: for instance, the C bebop harmonic minor scale has the same pitches as the E♭ bebop major scale.
+It is the sixth mode of the bebop major scale: for instance, the C bebop harmonic minor scale has the same pitches as the E♭ bebop major scale.

 Seventh flat 5 diminished scale

 The seventh flat 5 diminished scale (which is identical to Messiaen's sixth mode of limited transposition) is derived from the whole tone scale, with an added fourth and a natural seventh degree.
 It is also a combination of a dominant seventh with a flat fifth on the first degree, and a fully diminished chord on the second degree.